Find the latest information on free bus travel for under 22s

 Parents, guardians or (in some cases) carers will need to provide proofs of person and address for both themselves and their child, as well as proof of the relationship.

-From Monday 24 January, the acceptable 'proofs' you can provide for the Young Persons' Free Bus Travel Scheme whether applying online or through offline application routes allow:
+The acceptable proofs you can provide for the Young Persons' Free Bus Travel Scheme whether applying online or through offline application routes allow:

 - 'out of date' passports to be regarded as acceptable proof documents.
 The key criterion will be the physical likeness of the photo, with no timeframe restriction being applied to a passport expiry date